 Percé Quebec is almost 1,000 km east of Montreal and just over 750 km from Quebec city.
 Although it’s a ways to go, the drive packs in plenty of great things to see and do along the way.

-As you will quickly see you on your arrival into town, the main draw to Percé Quebec is Percé rock.
+As you will quickly see on your arrival in town, the main draw to Percé Quebec is Percé rock.

 You can also get up close through guided kayak and boat tours.

 Those looking to understand the unique geology and formation of Percé Rock need to visit the Percé UNESCO Global Geopark.
 Inside you can enjoy a multimedia experience that puts a little fun into the learning.